 - Please list if you prefer the intern be Undergraduate, Graduate, or either

-- Paid or Unpaid, and Pay rate if paid: Beginning in Fall 2019 we are prioritizing internships that we feel will offer students value including appropriate pay for their work or value additions that compensate for unpaid work.
+- Paid or Unpaid, and Pay rate if paid: We prioritize internships that we feel will offer students value including appropriate pay for their work or value additions that compensate for unpaid work.
 We invite you to consider the research showing the value of paid versus unpaid internships for students' long term employment prospects.

 - Preferred background and skills: e.g. degree program, course topics (such as data analysis), skills (such as public speaking)